NNPDF/nnpdf/doc/sphinx/source/n3fit/hyperopt.rst

 of all partitions as if they were equivalent.
 When they are not equivalent the ``weight`` flag should be used (see :ref:`hyperoptrc-label`)

 - Not all datasets should enter a partition: beware of extrapolation.

 Beyond the last dataset that has entered the fit we find ourselves in what is usually known as the extrapolation region.
 The behaviour of the fit in this region is not controlled by any data but rather by the choice of preprocessing exponents (:math:`\alpha` at small x, :math:`\beta` at large x).
-For this reason, if an "extrapolation dataset" is included in a partition, its loss function will be determined by these exponents (which are randomly chosen) rather than by the hypeparameter combination.
+For this reason, if a dataset is included in a partition which however falls in the extrapolation region of the fit, its loss function will be determined by these exponents (which are randomly chosen) rather than by the hypeparameter combination.

+The general rule that we follow is to always include in the fit the lowest-x dataset that determines each of the PDF functions.
+This means that no partition has datasets which falls in the extrapolation regions.
-The general rule for this last point is that we want the lowest-x dataset that determines each of the PDF functions.
-As a proxy-rule we can classify the datasets by process type and not take into account the one that reaches the lowest value of x.
+As a practical proxy-rule we can classify the datasets by process type and exclude from the partitioning the ones that reach the lowest value of x.

 Interpretation of results